ericrglass/fastify-normalize-request-reply/README.md

 ## Todo

-+ Update to the next release version of Fastify 2.x
++ Update to the next release version of Fastify 2.x - `Complete`
 + Update to be compatible with the next release version of Express 5.x middleware

 ## License